 "There do exist enquiring minds, which long for the truth of the heart, seek it, strive to solve the problems set by life, try to penetrate to the essence of things and phenomena and to penetrate into themselves.
 If a man reasons and thinks soundly, no matter which path he follows in solving these problems, he must inevitably arrive back at himself, and begin with the solution of the problem of what he is himself and what his place is in the world around him.
 For without this knowledge, he will have no focal point in his search.
 Socrates’ words, “Know thyself” remain for all those who seek true knowledge and being

-Click here to learn more about the Gurdjieff Society of Washington, DC's Conversations Over Coffee, hosted by its Outreach Group.
+Click here to learn about Conversations Over Coffee, hosted by the Gurdjieff Society of Washington DC, Outreach Group.

 Only he can be just who is able to put himself in the position of others.

 Take the understanding of the East and the knowledge of the West - and then seek.